Western Togoland Rebellion: Pre-integration with Ghana

-Post-Integration with Ghana
+Post-integration with Ghana

 There have been several independence organisations in Western Togoland since the plebiscite including the Togoland Congress and National Liberation Movement of Western Togoland (also known as Tolimo), the latter of the two was declared illegal in the 1970s.

-In 1973, 120 Chiefs of the Volta Regional House of Chiefs who demonstrated their opposition to the extension of the Eastern Region of Ghana into the Volta Region faced a violent crackdown by the military forces.
+In 1973, 120 chiefs of the Volta Regional House of Chiefs who demonstrated their opposition to the extension of the Eastern Region of Ghana into the Volta Region faced a violent crackdown by the military forces.

 In 2017, 7 members of the Homeland Study Group Foundation HSGF were arrested for wearing T-shirts with the inscription "9 May 2017 is OUR DAY Western Togoland", referring to the date when the organisation attempted to declare independence.

 On 5 May 2019, 9 leaders of the HSGF who were calling for the independence of parts of Volta Region were picked up for planning to declare parts of the Volta Region an independent state.

-On 8 May 2019, The Volta Regional Police Command in collaboration with the 66 Artillery Regiment arrested an additional 81 members of the HSGF for their involvement in planning a protest against the arrest of their leaders.
+On 8 May 2019, the Volta Regional Police Command in collaboration with the 66 Artillery Regiment arrested an additional 81 members of the HSGF for their involvement in planning a protest against the arrest of their leaders.
 54 of the suspects were arrested aboard a bus whilst entering Ho from Aflao direction.
 17 were arrested in the house of the leader of the group, Charles Kormi Kudzordi near the 66 artillery regiment barracks and 10 were arrested at other entry points into the Ho municipality.
 They were all later released on bail or let off with a caution.

 On 8 July 2019, Charles Kormi Kudzordzi was airlifted to the capital Accra to stand trial for treason, only for the state to drop the charges along with 8 other leaders.

 On 14 December 2019, WTRF claimed to have about 2,000 Western Togoland military men and women pass from Gorrilla military school.

 The Western Togoland Restoration Front declared the sovereignty of Western Togoland on 1 September 2020.
-After the declaration, various signs were erected throughout former British Togoland welcoming people into "Western Togoland".
+After the declaration, various signs were erected throughout former British Togoland welcoming people into "Western Togoland".After this, however, a joint military and police operation was deployed to the Volta region to restore order in the Volta region.